-Legal Aid: Making Justice Real by Using Legal Strategies to Increase Access to Justice and to End Poverty
+We Employ Legal Strategies to Increase Access to Justice and End Poverty

-In 1932 a group of lawyers formed the Legal Aid Society.
+More than 80 years ago, in 1932, a group of lawyers formed the Legal Aid Society of the District of Columbia.
 They undertook ambitious goals: first, to “provide legal aid to indigent persons” and, second, “to encourage measures by which the law may better protect and serve their needs.”
 Over the years, Legal Aid has pursued this mission with vigor.
 Hundreds of thousands of the District residents living in poverty have obtained assistance from Legal Aid lawyers to resolve their disputes.